matn7/CS-Notes/src/main/java/compact/README.md

 }
 ```

-- In this example, the instance of the Singleton class is created in a thread-safe manner using the double-checked
+- In this example, the instance of the `Singleton` class is created in a thread-safe manner using the double-checked
 locking pattern.
-- This ensures that only one instance of the Singleton class is created, even if multiple threads try to access the
+- This ensures that only one instance of the `Singleton` class is created, even if multiple threads try to access the
 `getInstance()` method at the same time.
-- Note that in this example, the instance variable is also declared as volatile, which guarantees that any write to the
+- Note that in this example, the instance variable is also declared as `volatile`, which guarantees that any write to the
 variable will be visible to all threads and that any read of the variable will return the latest value written by any thread.
 - This helps to ensure that the singleton instance is properly initialized before it is accessed by any other threads.